-The mission of the FY20 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
-Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care, with an emphasis on investing in research that will benefit patients diagnosed with lethal prostate cancer or improve quality of life for men diagnosed with this disease.
-Therefore, applications are required to address one or more of the following FY20 PCRP Overarching Challenges:
+The Mission of the FY23 PCRP is to fund research that will lead to the eliminate death and suffering from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
+Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care; therefore, applications are required to address one or more of the following FY23 PCRP Overarching Challenges:

-• Improve the quality of life for survivors of prostate cancer
+• Improve quality of life to enhance outcomes and overall health and wellness for those impacted by prostate cancer

-The PI must be a physician with clinical duties and/or responsibilities who, at the application submission deadline, is either: ○ In the last year of an accredited graduate medical education program, either as a resident or fellow, or ○ Within 5 years of having initiated his/her first faculty appointment (including Instructor positions)
+The PI must be a physician with clinical duties and/or responsibilities who, by the application submission deadline, is either: • In the last year of an accredited graduate medical education program, either as a resident or fellow, or • Within 5 years of having initiated their first faculty appointment (including instructor positions).

-The anticipated direct costs budgeted for the entire period of performance for an FY20 PCRP Physician Research Award will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 PCRP Physician Research Award should not exceed $750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.